Prahlad-K/TF-IDF-PageRank/README.md

 	Query Processor

-	This program basically processes the query entered by the user, fetches the indexes of the query, calculate the page rank, sort them and then displays the result.
+	This program basically processes the query entered by the user, fetches the indexes of the query, calculate the page rank, sort 	them and ten displays the result.
 This is just simple explanantion of query processor but it includes a lot more than this like 	making sense of the query and give suggestions by using Machine Learning algorrithms.

 	All these 3 programs are almost same in each search engine whether it is Microsoft Bing or yahoo or google search engine.
 They 		all differ in their implementation of Ranking algorithm.
 Page Rank algorithm is google's patented algorithm.